Merkel: Brexit talks progressing, but 'not at goal' | DW | 17.10.2019

 No weapons to Turkey

 Merkel also spoke about the ongoing Turkish military offensive in northeastern Syria, stressing that Germany won't deliver any weapons to Turkey.
-Turkey launched its long-threatened military operation in northeastern Syria last week targeting a US-backed, Kurdish-led militia alliance, after a US decision to withdraw from the border.
+Turkey launched the operation last week targeting a US-backed, Kurdish-led militia alliance, after a US decision to withdraw from the border.

-The German chancellor said she has urged Turkey to end the military operation.
+The German chancellor said she had urged Turkey to end the military action.

+Read more: Explained: Why Turkey wants a military assault on Syrian Kurds

 sri/rt (dpa, Reuters, AP)